-- 7. Confirm the following appointments to the Baraboo Range Commission, and include per diem and mileage payment to Sauk County Board members: - a.
-Terry Turnquist - One year term expiring May 31, 2001. - b.
+- 7. Confirm the following appointments to the Baraboo Range Commission, and include per diem and mileage payment to Sauk County Board members: - 1.
+Terry Turnquist One year term expiring May 31, 2001. - 2.
 Roger Shanks Two year term expiring May 31, 2002.